GuavaCZ/filament-knowledge-base/README.md

 But we offer a deeper integration to your panels.

 #### Integrating into resources or pages
-You will most likely have a section in your knowledge base dedicated to each of your resource (at least to the more complex ones).
+You will most likely have a section in your knowledge base dedicated to each of your resources (at least to the more complex ones).

 To integrate your resource with the documentation, all you need to do is implement the `HasKnowledgeBase` contract in your resource or page.